zmiguel2011/PFL-TP1/README.md

 ## Conclusions

 Overall the development of the program was enjoyable, the deadlines were achievable and the pratical lessons were very much helpful and ilustrative in regards to the project.
 We, as a group, feel we accomplished the features we proposed ourselves, and believe we were able to present well documented and organized code.

+We have also gained an understanding of some of the uses of the Prolog language and have tried to make the most of its perks and quirks.

 ## Bibliography